cfpb/design-system/docs/pages/sample-component-page.md

       ***Use the following prompts to get started on your component page:***

+      *First, add a variation group.*

+      *1) In the "Variation group name" field,*

-      *1) If there is one standard default component, add the label "Standard \[component]" to the field "Component variation group name" above.
-Examples: See [checkboxes](https://cfpb.github.io/design-system/components/checkboxes) and [tables](https://cfpb-sandbox.github.io/design-system/components/tables).*
+      * *Use the label "Standard \[component]" if there is **one** standard default component.
+See [checkboxes](https://cfpb.github.io/design-system/components/checkboxes) and [tables](https://cfpb-sandbox.github.io/design-system/components/tables) as examples.*

-      *If your component doesn't have just one standard default, but rather more than one type with different use cases, add the label "Types" to the field "Component variation group name" above.
-Examples: [E-mail signup forms](*https://cfpb.github.io/design-system/components/e-mail-signup-forms*) and [buttons](*https://cfpb.github.io/design-system/components/buttons*).*
+      * *Use the label "Types" if there is **more than one** standard component with different use cases.
+See [buttons](https://cfpb.github.io/design-system/components/buttons) as an example.*

-      *2) Click on the "Add variations" button below.
-Leave the "Variation name" field blank if there's one standard component.
-If you're adding types, then you'll need to add more than one variation; add the name of each type to the "Variation name" field.*
+      *2) Click on the "Add variations" button below.*

+      * *If there's one standard component, leave the "Variation name" field blank.*

+      * *If there are types, add as many variations as needed.
+Add the name of each type to the "Variation name" field.*

       *3) If there are states, add a single code snippet showing them, as shown in this example.
 If necessary, you can add an image instead of a code snippet, but live samples are strongly preferred.*

       *4) If you have them, add implementation notes to the "Implementation details" tab.
-Add design and style notes to the "Optional specs" tab.*
+Add design, production, and style notes to the "Optional specs" tab.*
     variations:
       - variation_name: ""
         variation_description: ""